raspberrypilearning/welcome-to-antarctica/en/quiz1/question_2.md

 You used CSS properties in your project to specify the position of your content using a grid layout.

-Look at the css styling for the orcas selector.
+Look at the CSS styling for the orcas selector.

 Which columns will the orca image span?